 Meet the Board of Directors

 Christopher Wingate is a graduate of UCCS and has a bachelors degree in Communications.
-He writes about autism and has served on a board for two years in the position of Secretary.
-Recently he was inducted into the National Society of Leadership and Success after graduating from college in 2020.
+He writes about autism and has served as the secretary of Autism Vision of Colorado since its founding.
+He was inducted into the National Society of Leadership and Success after graduating from college in 2020.
 He is on the autism spectrum.